-The Lee Wagener Art Gallery is located in Terminal 2 of the Fort Lauderdale/Hollywood International Airport.
-Terminal 2 is in the Departure Level, which is a pre-security, high-traffic public area.
+The Lee Wagener Art Gallery is located in Terminal 2 of the Fort Lauderdale-Hollywood International Airport.
+Terminal 2 is on the Departures Level, which is a pre-security, high-traffic public area.

-Lee Wagener Gallery offers Broward County artists an excellent opportunity to exhibit their work.
-Artists are selected through the Public Art and Design Program and exhibits are changed every three months.
+Lee Wagener Art Gallery offers Broward County artists an excellent opportunity to exhibit their work.
+Artists are selected through the Public Art & Design Program and exhibits change every three months.
 The far end of the gallery has been reserved for the exhibition of video artworks from Broward County’s permanent art collection.

-For more information, contact Christina Roldan, Public Art and Design
+For more information, contact Christina Roldan, Public Art & Design

 Map to Airport

 |Current Exhibition: July 10 – October 13, 2014|

 Airfield Studies (2013–14)